Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Baseline Model Results

-Table \ref{tab:welfare_ETS} shows the CV per capita in 2020 USD, and its share (\%) out of per capita consumption in each region at $t=0$, when the ETS implementation does not impact temperature.
-The findings indicate that the welfare impacts of the global ETS are strictly positive for all regions, irrespective of whether they are permit sellers or buyers, with considerable heterogeneity in the magnitude of these effects across the regions.
-For example, in the United States, the CV per capita is \$87.22, which is a relatively small fraction of per capita consumption (0.2\%).
-Among the 12 regions, Russia experiences the largest welfare improvement, with a CV per capita of \$183.53, equivalent to 2.2\% of its per capita consumption.
-In contrast, Africa and non-OECD Asia have the smallest welfare gains from the global ETS.
-These results highlight that the principle of gains from trade applies to emissions trading as well, driven by efficiency gains achieved through the reallocation of emission abatement efforts across regions.
+To isolate the impact of the ETS, we adjust the emission cap $\overline{E}_{i,t}$ in the noncooperative model with the ETS to $\overline{E}'_{i,t}$, which is the optimal level of net emissions obtained from the noncooperative model with the emission caps $\overline{E}_{i,t}$ but without the ETS.
+We then compare economies with and without the ETS under the emission cap $\overline{E}'_{i,t},$ ensuring two economies have the same pathways of global net emissions and temperature.
+Table \ref{tab:welfare_ETS-post} shows that the welfare impacts of the global ETS are strictly positive for all regions, irrespective of whether they are permit sellers or buyers, with considerable heterogeneity in the magnitude of these effects across the regions.
+For example, in the United States, the CV per capita is \$116.18, which is a relatively small fraction of per capita consumption (0.267\%).
+Among all regions, Russia still experiences the largest welfare improvement, with a CV per capita of \$235.17, equivalent to 2.850\% of its per capita consumption, though its welfare gains are smaller than in the pre-adjustment analysis.
+This is because Russia, a country with a negative SCC, benefits from higher temperatures, meaning that its welfare gains in the pre-adjustment analysis reflect both climate-induced benefits and ETS implementation.
+Conversely, Africa and non-OECD Asia experience the smallest welfare gains from the global ETS, indicating that additional climate damages from higher temperatures contributed to the negative welfare effects observed in the pre-adjustment analysis.
+Overall, the results in the post-adjustment analysis highlight that the principle of gains from trade applies to emissions trading as well, driven by efficiency gains achieved through the reallocation of emission abatement efforts across regions.